 #1 The Top-Entry Litter Box

 You can create your own DIY top-entry litter box with a storage bin of your choice.
 All you will need aside from the plastic bin is a plate to trace a circle opening and a heavy-duty pair of scissors that are strong enough to cut through the plastic.
 Once you have cut out the top opening, begin to fill your litter box with your favorite kitty litter.
-After you have filled it, put the top on and set it in a location of your choice.
-Putting the litter box in a more prominent place will make both your life easier, and your furry friends’ as well!
+After you have filled it with fresh litter, put the top on and set it in a location of your choice.
+Putting the litter box in a more prominent place will make both your life easier, and your furry friends' as well!

 #2 A Hidden Dresser Litter Box

 If you prefer a more hidden litter box that matches the aesthetic of your home, consider a DIY litter box cabinet.
 This type of kitty litter box is an excellent option if you want the litter box to remain out of sight and instead fit in with the decor of your home.

 With this type of a DIY hidden cat litter box, you will want to either thrift or purchase a dresser in your style.
 Once you have a dresser that matches the look you want, you can begin to remove the dresser drawers and glue the face of them to a piece of plywood.
 From there, you can hinge the plywood onto the front, allowing easy access when it comes to cleaning your litter box.
 On both, or either side of the dresser, insert a small cat door for your furry friend to hop in and out of as needed.

 Similar to the top-entry litter box, a hidden dresser repurposed as a litter box cabinet is also a great way to contain the litter in one space.
 Besides the aesthetic benefits of a cat litter cabinet, the pet door and the plywood keep the litter box odor and cat litter dust to a minimum.